Antonio de Vea expedition: Aftermath

 The expedition returned to the starting point of El Callao in April 1676.
 While the expedition was away 8,433 men had been mobilized in Peru to face an eventual conflict with the English.
 The military in Peru had also received large donations for the defense expenses.

 The Viceroy of Peru Baltasar de la Cueva issued orders to the governments of Chile, Chiloé and Río de la Plata to inquire about the men who disappeared at Evangelistas Islets.
 However no information about their fate came forth and it is presumed that the boat wrecked in the same storm that forced the remaining party to leave the area.
 Overall a total of 16–17 men perished in it.

 Antonio de Vea had concluded and successfully convinced Spanish authorities that rumours about English settlements in the fjords and channels of Patagonia were false.
 He noted that while there was an abundance of shellfish, sea lions and whales the establishment of a European settlement was not feasible given that adverse climate and poor soils made cultivation of crops impossible.
 However in 1676 new rumours originating in Europe reached the Spanish court.
 It was then claimed that England was preparing an expedition to settle the Straits of Magellan.
 The focus of Spanish attention to repel tentative English settlements shifted from the Pacific coast of Patagonia to the Straits of Magellan and Tierra del Fuego.
 Such a change meant that any English settlement could be approached by land from the north, which was not the case for the islands in western Patagonia.

 Despite being in some sense a failure, the Antonio de Vea expedition led to increased Spanish knowledge on the Patagonian archipelagoes.
 The map of the area made by Antonio de Vea is a milestone in local cartography.
 As far as known today, no new Spanish maps were made of the west coast of Patagonia until José de Moraleda y Montero's explorations in the late 18th century.

 Following this expedition there was an apparent hiatus of several decades in both missionary activity and the search of possible foreign colonies in the Pacific coast of Patagonia.
-Interest in the area arose again in the 1740s when the Spanish learned about the wreckage of HMS Wager in Guayaneco Archipelago.
+Interest in the area arose again in the 1740s when the Spanish learned about the wreckage of HMS Wager on the coast of Wager Island in the Guayaneco Archipelago.